 - If you don't want to use all of the dough at once, it can be refrigerated for up to five days.
 Simply add a bit of additional water (1/4 cup) to the mixture and cover.

-IMPORTANT NOTE: If you are gluten free, please do make sure that you buy gluten free masa harina.
+IMPORTANT NOTE: If you are strict gluten free (as in celiac), please do make sure that you buy gluten free masa harina.
 Although the product itself is naturally gluten free, many companies (like Bob's Red Mill) process their standard masa harina in the same facilities in which they process wheat.
 Obviously if you are highly sensitive this is something you need to avoid.
 Luckily, they do offer a gluten free option which specifically states "Gluten Free Masa Harina".